MaMMoS-project/supplement-2025-microstructure-evaluation/README.md

 Fixed versions of all dependencies are stored in `pixi.lock`.

 **Note**: Only Linux is supported, because esys-escript on conda-forge is only available for Linux.

+Mesh files in `.fly` format are managed with git lfs, see https://git-lfs.com/ for details on how to install and use it.